cobaltine/json-fingerprint/README.md

 * [Running tests](#running-tests)
 <!-- /TOC -->

-## v1 release checklist (jfpv1)

-This is a list of high-level development and documentation tasks, which need to be completed prior to freezing the API for v1.
-Before v1, backward-incompatible changes to the API are possible.
-Since the jfpv1 spec is work in progress, the fingerprints may not be fully comparable between different _0.y.z_ versions.

 **NB:** JSON fingerprints up until `v0.12.2` ignored empty objects and arrays as values.
 This behavior was changed in `v0.13.0` which means that JSON fingerprints created with earlier versions may produce different and incomparable hashes depending on the presence of empty objects or arrays.

-- [ ] Formalized and complete jfpv1 specification
-- [x] JSON type support
-  - [x] Primitives and literals
-  - [x] Arrays
-  - [x] Objects
-- [x] Flattened "sibling-aware" internal data structure
-- [x] Support nested JSON data structures with mixed types
-- [x] Support most common SHA-2 hash functions
-  - [x] SHA256
-  - [x] SHA384
-  - [x] SHA512
-- [x] Dynamic jfpv1 fingerprint comparison function (JSON string against a fingerprint)
-- [x] Performance characteristics that scale sufficiently
-- [ ] Extensive verification against potential fingerprint (hash) collisions

 ## Installation